 Interpreting a scatter plot

-Then, after you have clicked on the OK button, a chart is displayed on the sheet starting at H3 (because this cell was selected in the Range option for outputs).
+After you have clicked on the OK button, a chart is displayed on the sheet starting at H3 (this cell was selected in the Range option for outputs).

-Bubble size is proportional to the Z variable (age in our case) and is thus a way to represent a third dimension on our two-dimensional plot.
-Here for example, we see that satisfied people are relatively old.
+Bubble size is proportional to the Z variable (age in our case) and is thus a way to represent the third dimension of our two-dimensional plot.
+Here, for example, we see that satisfied people are relatively old.

 Note 1: for one of the observations a label has been added.
-This tells us that two observations are surperimposed.
+This tells us that two observations are superimposed.